Evgenii-Bazhaov/Open-Source-Only/README.md

 ## Join the party

-Dive into last year's SWAG of Hacksquad with tweets!
+Divine into last year's SWAG of Hacksquad with tweets!
 Relive the excitement, innovation, and highlights that made it unforgettable.

 <a href="https://www.hacksquad.dev/#swag">
   </br>